Correcting Bias When Using Latent Regressors: Appendix I: Technical Derivations and Estimator Properties

+By demonstrating that the probability of the adjusted slope estimate equals the true parameter $\beta_X$, the equation establishes that this correlation-corrected approach yields a statistically consistent estimator.

-One common method for correcting for measurement error in a predictor is instrumental variables (IV).
-Although its use today is often motivated by causal identification, IV can also, under certain assumptions, produce consistent estimates of slope coefficients when a predictor is measured with error.\footnote{Although we focus on measurement error here, note that in a causal framework, IV can be used to address measurement error as well as simultaneity and omitted variable bias under suitable assumptions (see \cite{pancost2022measuring}).} In the standard observable predictor setting, if $X$ is measured with error following the setup above and we seek to estimate the slope coefficient on $X$ in a linear regression predicting some other variable $Y$, we can correct for the resulting attenuation bias by leveraging an instrument $Z$ with the following properties: (i) $\Cov(X,Z)\neq 0$; (ii) $\Cov(Z,U)=0$; (iii) $\Cov(Z,\varepsilon)=0$.
+Now, now, another common method for correcting for measurement error in a predictor is the use of instrumental variables (IV).
+Although its use today is often motivated by causal identification, IV can also, under certain assumptions, produce consistent estimates of slope coefficients when a predictor is measured with error.\footnote{Although we focus on measurement error here, note that in a causal framework, IV can be used to address measurement error as well as simultaneity and omitted variable bias under suitable assumptions (see \cite{pancost2022measuring}).}

+In the standard observable predictor setting, if $X$ is measured with error following the setup above and we seek to estimate the slope coefficient on $X$ in a linear regression predicting some other variable $Y$, we can correct for the resulting attenuation bias by leveraging an instrument $Z$ with the following properties: (i) $\Cov(X,Z)\neq 0$; (ii) $\Cov(Z,U)=0$; (iii) $\Cov(Z,\varepsilon)=0$.
 In other words, a valid instrument in this setting must be correlated with the true predictor $X$ and be uncorrelated with both the measurement error in $X$ and the error term in the regression predicting $Y$ with $X$.